-The Jewish Community of Greater El Paso has the opportunity to again participate in Good Deeds Day.
-GDD is an annual worldwide mitzvah day celebrated in April.
+On April 7, 2019 the Jewish Community of Greater El Paso has the opportunity to again participate in Good Deeds Day (GDD), an annual worldwide mitzvah day celebrated in April.
 On GDD, millions of people around the world choose to volunteer and help others, putting into practice the simple idea that every single person can do something good, be it large or small, to improve the lives of others and positively change the world.

 Volunteers will be helping with clean-up work at Keystone Heritage Park.
 Some of it will involve "garden work" of all levels.
 Tasks include: trail building, weeding, pruning, planting, mulching, moving rocks, removing unwanted trees, cleaning our the tool shed, and cleaning the koi pond.
 All age volunteers are welcome, but minors need to be accompanied by supervising adults.
-The project will be from 10:00 am to 1:00 pm.
+The project will be from 9:00 am to 1:00 pm.
 If you wish to be a team leader, you are encouraged to come in at 8:00 am.
 It is recommended that volunteers bring wide-brimmed hats, work gloves, and sunscreen and wear long pants, long-sleeve shirts, and closed shoes or boots.
 Ten or more volunteers are needed.

 Hospice El Paso is the first and now, the only nonprofit hospice in El Paso.
 Since 1978, Hospice El Paso provides comfort, care, hope and choice to patients at the end of life's journey while guiding their loved ones through the grieving process.Volunteers will be making necessities for patients such as pillows and blankets.
 An instructor will guide the volunteers in making these items and no sewing machine is required.
 Pillows will need stuffing to close/sew opening.
 Blankets will need tying knots on the edges.
 The volunteering will take place in the Federation's offices between 1 to 3 pm.
 An ideal project for volunteers with limited mobility.